 Editor's Note: We were devastated to learn that John Miller, a longtime professor of history at South Dakota State University, passed away after submitting the following essay to American Heritage.
 John was the author of two definitive books on Wilder, and will be sorely missed by the university community and the generations of students he inspired since joining the faculty in 1973.

-The numerous portraits of George Washington painted by Gilbert Stuart are among the greatest icons of American history.
-To illustrate the essay by Michael Beschloss in this issue on the struggles, and sometimes nasty opposition, that our first President endured in his second term, we chose the last portrait that Stuart painted.
-In it the President looked so real, so tired, almost as if he was worn out by the attacks on him and even his wife Martha.
-It seems as if every President has visibly aged in office, beginning with #1.
+The numerous portraits of George Washington painted by Gilbert Stuart are among the most famous in American history.
+To illustrate the essay by Michael Beschloss in this issue on the struggles, and sometimes nasty opposition, that our first president endured in his second term, we chose the last portrait that Stuart painted.
+In it, the Washington looks so real, so tired, almost as if he was worn out by the attacks on him and even his wife Martha.
+It seems as if every president has visibly aged in office.